 A: Please call (904) 410-6324 to schedule your initial appointment.
 He will return the call.
 It will take 10 to 15 minutes to get some basic information from you such as the reason you wish to see Frank, and the type of insurance coverage you carry.
-Please complete the Patient Forms.
-Bring these forms with you on the day of your initial appointment.
+You will be invited to create a patient portal account.

 Q: Can my insurance be billed for services?

 A: Frank can provide you with a superbill which can be used to file with your insurance company.
 Depending on the provisions of your plan, partial reimbursement for counseling services may be available when rendered by an out-of-network provider.
 Frank can also accept HSA and FSA debit cards.
 Payment is expected at the time of service.

 Q: What can I expect from my first appointment with Frank?